-Personal loans are a great way to meet any expenses that may crop up.
-Personal loans offer borrowers the much needed influx of cash when any emergency expense crops up.
+Loans for self-employed people are a great way to meet any expenses that may crop up.
+It offer borrowers the much needed influx of cash when any emergency expense crops up.
 These loans allow the borrower to meet such expenses either when they are short on cash or when they do not want to break into their hard earned savings.

 But acquiring a personal loan is easier said than done.
-While most personal loans are given out based on the applicant's’ credit rating, their source of income and the amount they earn are also major contenders when it comes to qualifying criteria.
+While most of them are given out based on the applicant's’ credit rating, their source of income and the amount they earn are also major contenders when it comes to qualifying criteria.
 Acquiring a personal loan, especially for borrowers who are self-employed or earn on a commission basis can be a hassle.

 Best Personal Loans for Self-employed Applicants